syedmaazsaeed/JavaScript-Master-Pack/README.md

 # JavaScript Course: From Beginners to Experts

 Welcome to the JavaScript Course repository, where you may start your journey to mastering JavaScript, the web's primary programming language!
+This is a JavaScript playlist that includes HTML files using script tags, with 75% of the content being JavaScript and 25% being HTML.
+I hope this accurately conveys the information you intended to share.
+If you have any more specific details or requests, feel free to let me know, and I'll be happy to assist further!

 ## Table of Contents
 1. [Introduction to JavaScript](#introduction-to-javascript)